Things to consider when comparing lenders After you’ve looked at…

 With this in mind, it’s important you consider your options.

 First and foremost, if business has gone down – it’s crucial you consider reaching out to the lender and explaining the circumstances.
+Regardless of whether you’re working with a major lender like OnDeck, PayPal Working Capital, Kabbage, or a local – smaller – lender.
 If you explain what’s going on, it’s probable that the lender will work with you and create a payment plan that works for you.
 Often, lenders are happy to setup a payment plan where the payments are adjusted so that your business doesn’t suffer and can handle the cost.

 In other cases, this might not be enough.
 Sometimes, you have to consider business debt negotiation and business debt settlement.